matthew-sporman/24G-Frontend-Test-Project/README.md

 Hyper-link: https://drink-menu-24g.onrender.com

-The above is hosted on render.
-Similar tool to Kubernetes but much simpler and better for this use-case as a result.
+This project is hosted on Render, a modern PaaS chosen for it's simplicity.

 # OPTIONAL RESPONSES
 Problem 1: